pgatilov/norfolk-cache-project/README.md

 ## Environment Branches

-- **development** - an unstable development branch for Continuous Integration environment.
 - **master** - a stable production-ready branch for UAT environment.
+- **development** - an unstable development branch for Continuous Integration environment (create in your repository).
-- **release** - a stable release branch for Production environment.
+- **release** - a stable release branch for Production environment (create in your repository).

 Learn more about ["Environments in Release Management"](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/environments).